Department of Industrial, Electronic and Mechanical Engineering, Roma Tre University

 Ferrarotti, Anna; Baldoni, Sara; Carli, Marco; Battisti, Federica

-On the identification of the leading sensory cue in mulsemedia VR applications Conference
+On the identification of the leading sensory cue in mulsemedia VR applications Proceedings Article

 title = {On the identification of the leading sensory cue in mulsemedia VR applications},